mapbox/mapbox-gl-native/platform/ios/docs/guides/For Style Authors.md

 underneath.
-The user location annotation view, the attribution button, any buttons in callout views, and any items in the navigation bar are influenced by your application’s tint color, so choose a tint color that constrasts well with your map style.
+The user location annotation view, the attribution button, any buttons in callout views, and any items in the navigation bar are influenced by your application’s tint color, so choose a tint color that contrasts well with your map style.
 If you intend your style to be used in the dark, consider the impact that Night Shift may have on your style’s colors.